 One way you may inadvertently teach your bird to beak you more often is if you happen to let out a high pitched yell when you are beaked.
 This is especially true with younger birds that are still learning social norms.

 Birds, especially the parrots, are likely to interpret your sound as a positive comment and reinforcer; the bird will think you are praising it rather than protesting.
 In this way, socializing a bird is much like socializing a puppy.
 Use high vocal tones for approval and use low tones to discourage what is unwanted.

 Once you have discerned which kind of beak use is occurring most often, it will be easier to alter both situations.
 Understands that beaking is just part of owning any bird.
 But if your bird's beaking is causing problems, the best option is to use a wrist perch, a leather arm cover, or a vest as an added layer of protection for your clothing and skin.

 If you are in fact being bitten, a different response is required.
 There are steps you can take to help put your bird at ease and curb this undesirable behavior.

 Correct Any True Biting

 To correct bad behavior in birds, try not to get excited or call out vocally.
 Instead, use a frown and body language that shows you are unhappy.
 Speak calmly and softly in low tones to tell your bird that this is not acceptable behavior.
 As you do so, immediately place the bird back in its cage or on its perch.

 As you ponder what could have made your bird feel cornered enough to bite, give the bird a few minutes of "time out," with no eye contact from you by removing yourself from the room.
-The most important element of any time out is to then resume interacting with your bird positively (within 10 minutes), allowing them to show you that they have learned to temper themselves a bit more.
+The most important element of any time out is to resume interacting with your bird positively (within 10 minutes), which allows them to show you that they have learned to temper themselves a bit more.

 Instruct any guests to expect normal beaking at times and not to react to it excitedly or vocally.
 This will help prevent your bird from feeling threatened by a stranger enough to bite.